ainneo/react-mini-u-widgets/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ### Styles
-No additonal css needed, only add classes to the HTML markup - add classes via Sematic UI DOCs

-Created styles using Sematic UI.
-Use CDN: https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css

-You can run a search for other Sematic UI CDNs here: https://cdnjs.com/libraries/semantic-ui and read documentations here: https://semantic-ui.com/
+No additonal css needed, only add classes to the HTML markup - add classes via Sematic UI DOCs Created styles using Sematic UI.
+Use CDN: https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css You can run a search for other Sematic UI CDNs here: https://cdnjs.com/libraries/semantic-ui and read documentations here: https://semantic-ui.com/

 ### About This Project: